 Stephanie Kacoyanis, alto

-Her concert work includes solo appearances with Chorus North Shore, Canto Armonico (under Simon Carrington), The Rachmaninoff Choir, Harvard-Radcliffe Collegium Musicum, Canzonare, Wellesley College Choir, Newton Choral Society, and Metropolitan Chorale of Brookline.
-A specialist in contemporary repertoire, she has also performed in several world premieres with such organizations as Boston Modern Orchestra Project, Intermezzo Opera, and ALEA III.
+Her concert work includes solo appearances with Chorus North Shore, Canto Armonico (under Simon Carrington), The Rachmaninoff Choir, Harvard-Radcliffe Collegium Musicum, Canzonare, the Wellesley College Choir, Newton Choral Society, and Metropolitan Chorale of Brookline.
+She has also performed with Odyssey Opera and at the Monadnock Music Festival, both times under the baton of Gil Rose.

-Ms. Kacoyanis holds degrees from Wellesley College (B.A., English) and Boston University (M.M., Voice).
+Ms. Kacoyanis holds degrees from Wellesley College (B.A., English) and Boston University (M.M., Voice). www.stephaniekacoyanis.com